aws-samples/serverless-patterns/aurora-serverless-s3-ingestion/README.md

 -   The VPC and Subnets are created;
 -   A RDS security group is created to allow connections at 3306 port from all VPC CIDR range;
 -   The Amazon Aurora Serverless Cluster Database is created;
--   An IAM Policy to be used by the lambda function is created;
+-   An IAM Policy to be used by the Lambda function is created;
 -   An IAM Role is created;
 -   An S3 Bucket is created and is used as stage to raw data;
--   A lambda function is create using the same VPC as Amazon Aurora Serverless, with 10 minutes timeout and is triggered by S3 create put on the raw S3 bucket.
+-   A Lambda function is create using the same VPC as Amazon Aurora Serverless, with 10 minutes timeout and is triggered by S3 create put on the raw S3 bucket.

 ## Testing